Dave Hollister

-David Le Chaine Hollister (born August 17, 1968) is an American singer from Chicago, Illinois who found fame during the 1990s as one quarter of the R&B group Blackstreet, before going on to have a solo career.
+David Le Chaine Hollister (born August 17, 1968) is an American singer from Chicago, Illinois who found fame in 1994 as one quarter of the R&B group Blackstreet, before going on to have a solo career.
 Hollister is best known for his 2000 gold-certified album Chicago '85...
 The Movie, which included the singles "One Woman Man" and "Take Care of Home".
 He was also featured on 2Pac's hit singles "Brenda's Got a Baby" and "Keep Ya Head Up".
 He was a member of the band United Tenors.